Asif2804/robotic-sorting-simulation/README.md

 # Needle in the Haystack: Robotic Sorting System (Webots Simulation)

-# Needle in the Haystack: Robotic Sorting System (Webots Simulation)

 A simulation of a robotic arm that automates object classification and sorting tasks using vision and sensor data.
 Built in the Webots simulation environment, the project replicates a real-world quality control scenario where a robotic arm identifies and isolates a single “odd” item from a set of standardized objects on a conveyor belt.

 ---